Prevention and Solutions for Fighting Fatigue

 Where is it safe to stop?

-In the parking lot of a rest area, a roadside service area, a business or any other area where it is allowed to stop your engine without endangering your safety or the safety of others.
-You can also stop at a relay village that provides a full range of traveller services.
+In the parking lot of a rest area, a roadside service area, a business or any other area where turning off the ignition is allowed without endangering your safety or the safety of others.
+You can also stop at a village-relais that provides a full range of traveller services.

 The shoulder of the road: only in case of emergency